ahmadrezarm/MedSynth/README.md

 ## Abstract

 Physicians spend significant time documenting clinical encounters, a burden that contributes to professional burnout.
 To address this, robust automation tools for medical documentation are crucial.
 We introduce MedSynth – a novel dataset of synthetic medical dialogues and notes designed to advance the Dialogue-to-Note (Dial-2-Note) and Note-to-Dialogue (Note-2-Dial) tasks.
 Informed by an extensive analysis of disease distributions, this dataset includes over 10,000 dialogue-note pairs covering over 2000 ICD-10 codes.
-We demonstrate that our dataset markedly enhances the perormance of models in generating medical notes from dialogues, and dialogues from medical notes.
+We demonstrate that our dataset markedly enhances the performance of models in generating medical notes from dialogues, and dialogues from medical notes.
 The dataset provides a valuable resource in a field where open-access, privacy-compliant, and diverse training data are scarce.

+## Link to the Dataset on Huggingface:
+The dataset can be found on Huggingface at: https://huggingface.co/datasets/Ahmad0067/MedSynth

 ## Example Integration into a Medical Dialogue-to-Note Summarization Task